Sara-Hamilton/order-pizza/README.md

 # Order Pizza

-#### web app that allows the user to order a pizza with their choice of toppings and size and outputs the final cost, 1-26-18
+#### web app that allows the user to order any number of pizzas with their choice of toppings and size and outputs the final cost and an order summary, 1-26-18

 #### _By Sara Hamilton_